marklchaves/shortcuts/README.md

 These are the known issues at the time of writing.

-1. Editing a search result creates a new entry instead of updating the existing.
+1. <s>Editing a search result creates a new entry instead of updating the existing.</s> Fixed in 1.0.1.
 2. Dupe names and URLs are currently **allowed**.
 The search will only return the first hit on the name field only.
 Try to keep the names unique.
 3. Deleting a _Shorty_ is instantaneous.
 There's no warning prompt.